pbachu99/thewindows/README.md

 ## Vagrant Builds

-* Just some Vagrant builds related to Microsoft Windows covering topics, like:
+* just some Vagrant builds related to Microsoft Windows covering topics, like:
 Server related, SQL Server, Powershell etc

-* Feel free to copy or fork this stuff!
+* feel free to copy or fork this stuff!

 ## The vagrant boxes "win2k19-1" and "win2k19-2"
 * these are two workgroups/servers to work with together - connecting them without Active Directory etc